What is the Research Tax Credit?

 Perhaps.
 If you are seeking the R&D Credit for the first time as a company, and you have been performing R&D activities for several years, it may benefit you to calculate your credits for prior tax years to take full advantage of the study.

 The cost of an R&D study is based on time and expenses.
 The more complex the situation, the more time and expense that will be incurred.
-In general, the benefits of the study are 3-6 times the cost.
+In general, the benefits of the study end up being three to six times the cost.
 Fees paid for an R&D study are also tax deductible.